Understanding Bible Covenants! Part 1 Covenants and Marriage!

 3. physical being to another physical being

-- Natural husband and wife
+- Natural human husband (male) and natural human wife (female)

 - Adam and Eve